-Just like you, my New Years start with new hopes and determination or in other words goals and resolutions.
-I am in deep thinking mode around New Years time.
-It is like a tax season for my goals with mental debit and credit.
-Every New Year offers us a renewed optimism.
+Just like you, my New Year’s start with new hopes and determination or, in other words, goals, and resolutions.
+I am in deep thinking mode around New Years’ time.
+It is like a tax season for my purposes with mental debit and credit.
+Every New Year offers us renewed optimism.
 It is time to shed our old skin and rejuvenate.
 I am a New Years Resolution person.
 Years after years are failing on these resolutions; I figured a major problem with my concept.
 Do you feel that your resolutions are failing?
 Here is what we do wrong.
-We focus on results too much and lose track of road leading to our goals.
-It is like looking at navigation gadget but not a road and going off the road.
+We focus on results too much and lose track of the road leading to our goals.
+It is like looking at navigation gadgets but not a road and going off the road.

-I read a beautiful poem posted on the wall of local meditation center:
+I read a beautiful poem posted on the wall of the local meditation center:

 I am your constant companion.

 I am your greatest helper or heaviest burden.

 I will push you onward or drag you down to failure.

 Half of the things you do you might as well turn over to me and I will do them – quickly and correctly.

 I am easily managed – you must be firm with me.